J-falkenstein/masterthesis/README.md

 # Master Thesis
+This repository contains the code for a Master's thesis that applies the Soft Actor-Critic (SAC) algorithm to a multi-agent setting with the goal of converging to a Nash Equilibrium.
+The approach incorporates Normalizing Flows to model mixed strategies with tractable densities, allowing for detailed analysis of action probabilities.
+The method is applied to both complete and incomplete information games, where the focus is on computing approximate Nash equilibria in continuous-action environments.
+Experiments demonstrate the algorithm's ability to efficiently solve for high-quality approximate equilibria in these settings.

-The repository is based on the SAC implementation of CleanRL ([CleanRL RL Algorithms - SAC](https://docs.cleanrl.dev/rl-algorithms/sac/)).
+The repository is loosely based on the SAC implementation of CleanRL ([CleanRL RL Algorithms - SAC](https://docs.cleanrl.dev/rl-algorithms/sac/)).
 We have split the code into several files:

 - `main.py`
 - `sac_agents.py`
 - `models.py` (contains the actors of the agents, such as `Gaussian_Actor` or `Flow_Actor`)
-- `Environment` folder
+- `Environment\` (contains the environments, such as `blottoGames`)
 - `replay_buffer_tensor.py` (for our own replay buffer implementation)